M.A. Depth Psychology and Creativity with Emphasis in the Arts and Humanities

-Students are expected to log in to our learning management system (Desire2Learn) several times a week, for a total of three hours per week.
-This will typically include time spent reading the presentation, posting and responding to discussion boards, listening to an audio file, or watching a video, though there may be other activities as well.
+Students are expected to log in to our learning management system (Desire2Learn) several times a week, for a total of approximately two to three hours per week.
+Fulltime engagement (consisting of two classes per quarter) typically can be accomplished in 8 to 10 hours per week.
+This includes time spent posting and responding on the discussion boards (as just described), reading from the texts assigned, listening to an audio file, or watching a video, though there may be other activities as well.

-Experience has shown that students learning in learning management systems have a tendency to spend more time per week in those systems “in class” than their residential peers, creating a potential imbalance in their personal and academic lives.
-We have several measures in place to protect our hybrid students from this imbalance, including designating a “preparation week” when students and faculty are not in D2L during the week before the residential session and the three days afterward, and requiring no hours in D2L the last week of the quarter, allowing students time to complete their final assignments, and assigning other weeks as “offline weeks.”
+Experience has shown that hybrid students have a tendency to spend more time per week “in class” than students who attend monthly sessions.
+We have several measures in place to protect our hybrid students from this imbalance, including designating a “preparation week” when students and faculty are not on D2L during the week before the residential session and the three days afterward, and requiring no hours on D2L the last week of the quarter, allowing students time to complete their final assignments.
 In addition, we maintain strong boundaries around how much material there is to read, especially with discussion boards: students are given word or paragraph limits to initial postings, and are given a limited number of responses they must make to each other.
 If students wish to continue a conversation outside of the boundaries of the assignments, each course has a Classroom Café in D2L, which is an open discussion board where students may converse freely about a topic.

 Are there required days or times I have to be on D2L?

-Pacifica requires that all students log into their courses in D2L on the first day of the quarter, and post something that indicates attendance.
+Pacifica requires that all students log into their courses in D2L on the first day of the quarter, and upload a “getting started” post that indicates attendance.
 This is a Federal Financial Aid requirement, and it can be done anytime during that first day.
 Other than this mandatory sign-in requirement, most assignments will be due once or twice weekly so you can log in and complete them at your convenience.

 Besides participating in D2L, what other sorts of work should I expect?

 Reading, of course.
-The number of books and articles will vary by instructor but in general, expect between 800-900 pages of reading per course.
-Other assignments may include individual or group projects, research, presentations, and essay-writing.
+The number of books and articles will vary by instructor but in general, expect between 800-900 pages of reading per course spread out over a ten-week quarter.
+Other assignments may include individual or group projects, research, presentations, and academic paper-writing.